-The programme is optional but all doctoral students are expected to identify (with help from the Lead Supervisor) and engage with the development opportunities available.
-In addition to the optional activities listed in the table, other activities can be added in consultation with your postgraduate coordinator and the Doctoral College.
+The PGR Development programme is optional, but all PGRs are expected to identify development opportunities (with help from the Lead Supervisor) and engage with the development programme available.
+In addition to the optional activities listed in the table, other activities can be added in consultation with the postgraduate coordinator and the Doctoral College.

-The framework therefore provides an opportunity for Schools and students to add subject specific elements if required.
+The Vitae Researcher Development Framework and the UWS Development programme therefore provide an opportunity for Schools and students to add subject specific elements if required.
 Students are expected to consult with their Lead Supervisors before undertaking any optional activities and should discuss their progress as part of progress reviews (i.e. supervisory meetings, 6-month review, annual review and transfer event).
-Activities should be recorded on My PGR Platform and will be evidenced on your Higher Education Achievement Record (HEAR).
+Activities should be recorded on Skillsforge and will be evidenced on the Higher Education Achievement Record (HEAR).